edgiese/dotvim/README.md

 Please let me know if you get stuck in the install process (make a github issue) and I will try to help out.

+# Install instructions on Linux/Mac

+Summary:

+	git clone git://github.com/edgiese/dotvim.git ~/.vim
+	ln -s ~/.vim/vimrc ~/.vimrc
+	sudo get-apt install ctags
+	vim
+	:BundleInstall

+### 1. Downlod the repository into your .vim folder

+	git clone git://github.com/edgiese/dotvim.git ~/.vim

+### 2. Create a symbolic link to your vimrc

+	ln -s ~/.vim/vimrc ~/.vimrc

+You may wonder why not just copy vimrc up a directory and name it .vimrc?
+By moving it up a directory we would take it out of the repository, and would no longer be able to track changes.

+Note that I don't use a gvimrc file, instead I use an if statement in my vimrc that allows me to run gui stuff when appropriate, this keeps all my settings in a single file.

+### 3. Update a directory in the vimrc
+You need to update a single directory in your vimrc (the line is towards the top of the file)

+### 4. Run BundleInstall
+You should already have vundle installed, go into vim and type:

+    :BundleInstall

+If you setup Vundle correctly, this will now download all the plugins!

+### 5. Plugin Dependencies

+Ctags is a program that parses your code and generates links between files.
+Ctags is used by a few plugins that I have, and they will complain if you don't have them installed.
+You can remove the plugins, but I reccomend trying to install ctags.
+It is super useful.
+You can read about it [here](http://ctags.sourceforge.net/)

+    sudo get-apt install ctags

+If any of the plugins give you trouble, you can comment them out in your vimrc.

 # Installation on Windows